-As of March 31, 2014, our available cash, cash equivalents and short-term investments were \$165.4 million.
-We expect that our existing cash, cash equivalents and short-term investments, including \$121.7 million in net proceeds we received from the closing of our initial public offering, or IPO, in February 2014, will be sufficient to fund our current operations into 2016; however, we expect that we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
+As of June 30, 2014, our available cash, cash equivalents and short-term investments were \$153.3 million.
+We expect that our existing cash, cash equivalents and short-term investments, plus the \$60.2 million in net proceeds we received from the closing of our underwritten public offering, in July 2014, will be sufficient to fund our current operations through 2016; however, we expect that we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-the scope, rate of progress, results and cost of our clinical studies, nonclinical testing, and other related activities;

-- the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.
+- · the scope, rate of progress, results and cost of our clinical studies, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - $\cdot$ $\,$ the cost and timing of establishing sales, marketing, and distribution capabilities; and - · the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and other payments thereunder.